Adjuvant bisphosphonate

 Is there anything I should look out for whilst taking bisphosphonates?

-Some patients experience ‘flu like’ symptoms such as fever, aching muscles, or headache with the first dose.
-These usually stop after the first couple of days and are less likely to happen with later treatments.
+With their first dose, some patients have ‘flu like’ symptoms such as fever, aching muscles, or headache.
+These symptoms usually stop after the first couple of days.
+They are less likely to happen with later treatments.
 If symptoms continue, speak to your specialist or GP.

-If you experience any of the following symptoms whilst taking this medication, we advise you to see your doctor.
+If you have any of the following symptoms whilst taking this medication, please speak to your doctor.

 You are also advised to have regular dental check-ups whilst taking this medication.